 Though I love them dearly, they have all driven me crazy during Mass.

-From the time when we only had one of them until now (and we now have 9), we have always had trouble with the kids during Mass.
+From the time when we only had one of them until now (and we now have 9)(update: 11 now), we have always had trouble with the kids during Mass.
 For those of you shaking your head and thinking, “man I can’t handle 2 in Mass how do they handle 9,” we are not super heroes.
 Well I am not a super hero.
 I think my wife might be, as she has been known to take all the kids to Mass by herself, when I am traveling.
 But super hero or no, it is really just about prospective.
 We had just as much trouble with two as you probably are.

 Over the years we have had to deal with sitting further and further apart on the pew.
 Heck, there were times when I saw my wife at the beginning of Mass, again during communion as one or the other of us passed by the pew from the back of Church, and again after the last hymn.
 But it is not all bad news, it does get better.

 As I said it does get better.
 We have two or three older kids now who can help us during Mass.
 They can hold the baby (2 now) and sit next to the 4 or 5 year old and usually help to keep them quiet.
-It does not always work and my wife and I still spend a fair amount of time holding, shushing, threatening, soothing and taking little ones out off Mass.
+It does not always work and my wife and I still spend a fair amount of time holding, shushing, threatening, soothing and taking little ones out of Mass.
 But it is getting better.

 In the last year the number of times we have been able to sit next to each other has gotten big enough that I need my fingers and toes to count.
 And I can now remember those times when we were younger and we were the ones watching the families wondering when we were going to be at that point.